What is RAID 1 : All you need to know

 What is the Advantage of RAID 1?

 RAID 1 is a simple technology.
-Because it mirrors data stored on one drive to a second drive, there is no need to rebuild if a drive fails.
+Because it mirrors data stored on one drive to a second drive, there is no need to rebuild if a drive fail.
 You only need to replace and replicate.
 This makes your data storage system convenient and easy to manage.

 What is RAID 1’s biggest advantage?
 It has excellent Read and Write speed.
 It can be compared to that of a single drive.
 How convenient is that?